FilVa/filva.github.io/_software/registration_module.md

-The main classes within this module are
+The main classes within this module are:
 - ShapesRegistration - to perform registration with different methods
 - RegMetrics - to evaluate results from registration under different metrics.